Current projects

 Resilience

 I’ve been reading and thinking a lot about the concept of resilience across different disciplines.
 I am presenting something related to this at the 2026 online Pacific APA.
-Abstract to come.
+Abstract below:

 Data, Data Quality, and the Garbage In Garbage Out Principle